joelouthan/theologic.us/content/posts/prayers/2020-07-31-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre><b>
+Isaiah 53:4 (ESV) Surely he has borne our griefs and carried our sorrows;
+yet we esteemed him stricken,
+smitten by God, and afflicted.
 </b></pre>

+My God,

+You have been my God since all time.
+You were here with me since I was born.

+Your Son bled and died for me.
+Yet, I rebelled against you.
+Treasonous against you holy name.

+Yet, you have rescued me and set me firm upon your Rock.

+You have loved me and cared for me.
+You have redeemed me.
+You have justified me.
+You have glorified me.

+Because of your mighty Son.
+All because of what your Son, my King, my Brother, my Lord, my friend has done for me.

+I will give thanks.

 ## Foremost